replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

     - If you are using the internal load balancer, leave the prompt blank and proceed with the installation.

-    - If you are using an external load balancer, pass the load balancer address:
+    - If you are using an external load balancer, pass the load balancer address.

-      ```bash
-      load-balancer-address=HOST:PORT
-      ```

-      Replace:

-      - `HOST` with the external load balancer host.
-      - `PORT` with the port number of the external load balancer.

 1. Using the admin console URL and password that displays when the installation script finishes, upload the license file and install the application.